Disabled children v Secretary of State for Education and Chancellor of the Exchequer

 What does this court case concern?

-Families are saying enough is enough – these cuts cannot continue if their children are being denied access to mainstream education.
+Families are saying enough is enough – these cuts cannot continue if their children are being denied access to education.
 Three families are taking the Secretary of State for Education and the Chancellor of the Exchequer to court.
 For more information about the struggle of Nico and Lorraine Heugh, Benedict and Kirsty McFinnigan and Dakota and Mary Riddell, see Irwin Mitchell for more details.

 Why is the court case important?